 Adult Reconstructive Surgery Fellowship

-NYU Langone’s Division of Adult Reconstructive Surgery offers a one-year fellowship under the direction of fellowship director James D. Slover, MD, and William Macaulay, MD, chief of the division.
+NYU Langone’s Division of Adult Reconstructive Surgery offers a one-year fellowship under the direction of the chief of the division and fellowship director William Macaulay, MD.
 The NYU Langone–ISK Adult Reconstructive Fellowship Program provides rigorous subspecialty training and is accredited by the Accreditation Council for Graduate Medical Education (ACGME) for five positions.

 Our fellowship program is designed for extensive clinical experience in primary and revision knee and hip arthroplasty, with emphasis on a wide range of approaches and techniques, including minimally invasive surgery and computer-assisted surgical navigation.
 The fellow is involved in all facets of patient care, including clinic coverage and resident education in addition to intensive operating room experience.